k-samuel/faceted-search/README.md

    unset($item['id']);
    $searchIndex->add($recordId, $item);
 }
-// save index data to some storage DB
+// save index data to some storage
 $indexData = $searchIndex->getData();
-// For simplifying example we will use file to store data file_put_contents('./first-index.json', json_encode($indexData));
+// We will use file for example file_put_contents('./first-index.json', json_encode($indexData));
 ```